 - 1. When the CGCF accepts a craftsperson for ten consecutive years, it will recognize that craftsperson for her/his commitment to the CGCF and for consistently producing quality work.
 The CGCF recognizes such a craftsperson by automatically accepting her/him into the Fine Art and Craft Market area the following years if she/he completes and submits an application that meets the guidelines by the established Fine Art and Craft Market area deadline.
 NO IMAGES are NECESSARY. - 2.
-Recognized Crafters are subject to the On-Site Inspection part of the jury process. - 3.
+A recognized vendor may not attend the Fair for one year and still be considered a recognized vendor the following year.
+If a vendor takes more than one year off, then they will no longer be considered a recognized vendor and must submit photos in their application. - 3.
+Recognized Crafters are subject to the On-Site Inspection part of the jury process. - 4.
 When the recognized Craft Vendors reach 45% of all craft vendors, a waitlist will be established for recognized status.
 Applicants on the waitlist must continue to apply, with images, and submit to the jurying process.
 When a space opens up a name will be drawn from the waitlist in the order they were received.
 If there is more than one qualified vendor in a year a lottery will occur.
-This will occur in the MOFGA office with the Craft area coordinator and staff in attendance. - 4.
+This will occur in the MOFGA office with the Craft area coordinator and staff in attendance. - 5.
 There is a limit within the Recognized Craft Vendor group to 20% in any medium category.
 For example, if there are 40 recognized vendors, no more than 8 may be in the same medium category.
 A waitlist will be established within a category for recognized status when the 20% limit has been reached for that category.
 Applicants on the waitlist must continue to apply, with images, and submit to the jurying process.
-When a space opens up a name will be selected in the same manner as noted in #3 above. - 5.
+When a space opens up a name will be selected in the same manner as noted in #3 above. - 6.
 In the event that a Recognized Craft Vendor hands over the primary operations of their craft to another person, or sells their craft business, the status of recognition would end.
 The new owner or craftsperson would need to reapply as a new vendor.